 - Everything at the Oktoberfest, including the beer, is predictably overpriced.

-- It would probably be a good idea to check the security rules on the official website beforehand so you don’t waste time and energy figuring out what to do once you get there.
+- It’s a good idea to check the security rules on the official website beforehand.
+That way, you don’t waste time and energy figuring out what to do once you get there.